jigargc/PosixParser/README.md

 ## Resolving a Difficult Issue

-- I had a difficult time implementing the (++) and (--) operators.
+- We had a difficult time implementing the (++) and (--) operators.
 I had to do a lot of research to understand how to implement them.
 I also had to implement a function to check if the item is a var or not, because the (++) and (--) operators can only be used on var.